 A single egg delivers 6 grams of protein and vitamins like choline (which promotes a healthy pregnancy and a healthy brain), biotin, and B vitamins — all while clocking in at under 80 calories.

 Within the shell, eggs divide into two parts: the egg white and egg yolk.
-While most crack an egg and consume both parts together, some opt to separate the two parts and eat just the egg white or egg yolk.
+While most crack an egg and consume both parts together, some opt to separate the two parts.
 An egg white contains large amounts of vitamin B3 while the egg yolk contains many omega-3s, but even separated both include many important nutrients.

-If you aren’t already enjoying eggs, it might be time to start!
+If you aren’t already enjoying eggs, it might be time to give them a try.
 Check out our infographic to discover all the benefits eggs have to offer.

 Egg-cellent Health Benefits